vackosar/vackosar.github.io/_posts/2020-05-11-BentoML-vs-Cortex.dev--ML-Serving-Showdown.md

 <p><img src="https://raw.githubusercontent.com/vackosar/vackosar.github.io/master/images/bentoml-cortex-logos.webp" alt="BentoML and Cortex logo" style="width: 200px"/></p>

 Updated 2021-02-21.
+Do you need a simple way to train and host your machine learning AI models in the cloud?
-I have mainly experience with Cortex Labs's Cortex.
+Here is my experience with Cortex Labs's Cortex.
 My view on BentoML is based on cursory overview of their documentation.
+Checkout also AWS App Runner option at the end.

 ## Common
 - both deploy and serve models via API